 5.10.9 Logging Duration

-The parameter is mandatory if the the job type parameter is configured for Logged MDT.
+The parameter is mandatory if the the job type parameter is configured for Logged MDT or Logged MBSFN MDT.
 The parameter determines the validity of MDT logged configuration for IDLE.
 The timer starts at time of receiving configuration by the UE, and continues independent of UE state transitions and RAT or RPLMN changes.

 Detailed definition of the parameter is in 3GPP TS 37.320 [30], 3GPP TS 25.331 [31] and 3GPP TS 36.331 [32]: